 Once you have completed the form, you must submit it to the College so that the Committee can review and approve it.
 Remember that submissions to the Committee must be received by the College at least 10 days in advance of a Committee meeting date in order to be considered.
 Meeting dates are always posted on the College's website; you can also contact the College's registration staff directly to enquire about the next Committee meeting date if you are unsure.

-You must submit your proposal by e-mail to: cpbao@cpbao.ca
+You may submit your proposal by regular mail, or by e-mail.